wilsonmar/wilsonmar.github.io/_posts/2021-11-05-aws-config.md

    <a target="_blank" href="https://www.youtube.com/watch?v=o2YaIsps5LY">VIDEO: Deep Dive on Amazon GuardDuty</a><br />
    </ul>

-<a target="_blank" href="https://aws.amazon.com/detective/">Amazon Detective</a> (new in 2020) <a target="_blank" href="https://www.youtube.com/watch?v=fmm4PXhg8BY">VIDEO: helps to manually triage potential security issues</a> identified by AWS GuardDuty.
-Use it to visualize security data in Virtual Private Cloud (VPC) Flow Logs, AWS CloudTrail (much like how SOC uses competitor Splunk).
+<a target="_blank" href="https://aws.amazon.com/detective/">Amazon Detective</a> (new in 2020) <a target="_blank" href="https://www.youtube.com/watch?v=fmm4PXhg8BY">VIDEO: helps to manually triage potential security issues</a> identified by AWS GuardDuty and AWS Security Hub.
+Use it for "Threat Hunting" -- for the "Security Graph" to visualize Virtual Private Cloud (VPC) Flow Logs, AWS CloudTrail (much like how SOC uses competitor Splunk).

 DockerBench